 Of course, not all productivity timers are able to provide all of these benefits.
 Finding the right timer will depend on how you structure your time, what level of insight and control you’re after, and what you want to gain from productivity tracking.

 The Pomodoro Technique is a highly popular approach to time management, praised for its instant accessibility.
 It’s ideal for those who are completely unsure of how to structure their time or struggle to focus.
 The premise is simple: set yourself 25 minutes to crack on with a task, followed by a five-minute break—and repeat.
-Using small, manageable chunks of time you can trick yourself into staying focused for long stretches of time.
+Using small, manageable chunks of time, you can trick yourself into staying focused for long stretches.

-Pomodoro Tracker is a good option for those who want to see what the fuss is about without subscribing to anything.
+The Pomodoro Tracker is a good option for those who want to see what the fuss is about without subscribing to anything.
 It offers a basic manual time tracker to count down 25-minute increments; just click the button to start your timer and type in notes of what you did on once your time is up.
-It also provides a very basic leader board on completed user “pomodoros”—useful to some, irrelevant gamification for others.
+While cumbersome, some people find this constant manual input cathartic.
+The Pomodoro Tracker also provides a very basic leader board on completed user “pomodoros”—useful to some, irrelevant gamification for others.

-Dewo is a productivity timer for those who want to understand the quality of their performance and learn how to improve it—not just track chunks of time.
-It automatically tracks everything a user works on in the background, and uses artificial intelligence to help surface interesting productivity stats and performance analysis.
+Dewo is a productivity timer for those who want to understand the quality of their performance and learn how to improve it—not just track blank chunks of time.
+It automatically tracks everything you work on in the background, and uses artificial intelligence to surface interesting productivity stats and performance analysis.
 Users can dip in and out at any point to measure their productive performance over time, see where and when they are most focused and identify unproductive behaviors consuming their time.

-Automatic time tracking app Timely offers a comprehensive overview of your overall productive performance—not just the bits you choose to time in segments.
-While you can choose to start a manual tracker on a task as a psychological motivator, it will capture everything you work on for you, and assign time to your different projects automatically.
+Automatic time tracking app Timely offers a comprehensive overview of your overall productive performance—not just the bits you manually time in segments.
+While you can choose to start a manual tracker on a task as a psychological motivator, it will capture everything you work on for you and for how long in the background.

-You can see everything you work on from a secure private timeline—useful for working out how long different tasks take you, as well as identifying processes and low-value tasks that distract your focus and take you away from important high-value work.
+You can see everything you work on from a secure private timeline—useful for working out how long different tasks take you, as well as identifying processes and low-value tasks that distract your focus.
 It essentially holds up a mirror to the way you work, showing when you’re most focused and where your productivity naturally peaks.
-Using AI it can also translate all your data into accurate time sheets for you, as an added bonus if you need to report or bill for your work.
+You can then feed this information directly back into your schedule, to create a more realistic and focused working week.

-StayFocusd takes a reverse approach to productive time management by time boxing your unproductive time, instead of that spent on important tasks.
-This Google Chrome extension lets you set a fixed time for browsing a website—for example during one of your breaks—and cuts of access once you’ve reached your limit.
+StayFocusd takes a reverse approach to productive time management by time boxing your unproductive time, instead of time spent on important tasks.
+This Google Chrome extension lets you set a fixed time for browsing a website—for example during one of your breaks—and cuts off access once you’ve reached your limit.

-It restricts the time you waste on distracting websites and ensures you don’t get lost down a social media rabbit hole when it’s time to pick up work again.
-Just set a time limit for interacting with certain websites – you can even block subdomains, pages and in-page content for an additional layer of distraction protection.
+It restricts the time you waste on distracting websites and ensures you don’t get lost down a social media rabbit hole when it’s time to pick up work again, making it a great aid for "deep breaks".
+Just set a time limit for interacting with certain websites; you can even block subdomains, pages and in-page content for an additional layer of distraction protection.